JRequest/JRequest.Net/README.md

 #### Tutorial 1
 In this tutorial we are going to send http request to "https://jsonplaceholder" web API from a console application using C#.
 **Note** the json string used in the example is not properly formatted for readability purpose.
-If you want to copy and paste it in your code, just add '\' before every double quote(").
+If you want to copy and paste it in your code, just add a backslash ("\") before every double quote(").
 ```
 using System;
 using System.IO;